 Common Action Forum

 The Common Action Forum (CAF) is a transnational, non-profit organization established in Madrid, Spain in 2015 [BOE].
-It acts as a global network, bringing together prominent and emerging experts from diverse backgrounds, including academia, politics, media, civil society, the arts and journalism.
+It acts as a global progressive network, bringing together prominent and emerging experts from diverse backgrounds, including academia, politics, media, civil society, the arts and journalism.

 Wadah Khanfar, former Director General of Al Jazeera Network, and ranked in the first category of Foreign Policy‘s Top 100 Global Thinkers in 2011, serves as CAF’s President.
 CAF enjoys the support of an accomplished Advisory Board, with members including: Javier Solana, former Secretary General of the NATO; Celso Amorim, nominated as world’s best Foreign Minister by Foreign Policy in 2009; John Ralston Saul, award-winning intellectual and former President of PEN International; and other similarly renowned leaders hailing from various regions and fields.
+CAF’s executive leadership is guided by its Co-Founder, Rafael Heiber.

 The Forum supports long term projects as a strategy to develop a solid platform for digital citizenship and research, which also provides the opportunity to build collaborative relationships with several organisations worldwide.
-CAF leads projects including the Refugees Map and liQen, as well as works as a partner in other initiatives such as SYMUN, OCTAL and the 19MillionProject.
+CAF leads projects including the Refugees Map and liQen, as well as works as a partner in other initiatives including SYMUN, OCTAL and the 19MillionProject.
 These projects thrive thanks to the participation and/or support of the United Nations, the European Commission, Google Labs, BBC News Labs, the Technical University of Madrid, Berkeley University and others.

 Finally, each year an annual event is celebrated in Madrid to debate a range of societal issues, providing a network to deliver feasible solutions.
-Around forty experts and relevant actors take part in this two-day event, composed of round-table sessions available via live stream.
+Around forty experts and relevant actors take part in this two-day event, composed of round-table sessions available via live-stream.

 Board of Trustees